-Cell phones: Service is available via AT&T and Wireless Maritime for passengers with GPRS data service.
+Cell phones: Service is available via AT&T and Wireless Maritime Services for passengers with GPRS data service.
 Calling/texting packages are available, but roaming charges apply.

-Fees: All ships offer three internet packages: The "social" plan is $5 per day for unlimited access to social media networks, but not email or web browsing.
-The $16 per day "value" plan adds access to email and the internet, but restricts bandwidth-intensive activities like streaming movies and music or VoIP services (Skype and FaceTime).
+Fees: All ships offer three cruiselong internet packages: The "social" plan is $8 per day for unlimited access to social media networks but not email or web browsing.
+The $12 per day (or $16 for 24 hours) "value" plan adds access to email and the internet but restricts bandwidth-intensive activities like streaming movies and music or VoIP (Voice over IP) services (Skype and FaceTime).

-Cell Phones: Carnival passengers can use their phones fleetwide to make calls, text and surf the web using data or Wi-Fi; roaming charges from cell phone carriers apply.
+Cell phones: Carnival passengers can use their phones fleetwide to make calls, text and surf the web using data or Wi-Fi; roaming charges from cell phone carriers apply.

 Fees: All passengers receive free unlimited Wi-Fi.

-Cell Phones: GSM roaming service is available across the fleet.
+Cell phones: GSM roaming service is available across the fleet.

 Internet and Wi-Fi: Satellite internet connectivity is available throughout all Disney ships.
 Wireless high-speed internet is available for purchase for passengers bringing their own laptops or other electronic devices.
 Disney also has laptops available for passengers who don't have personal devices, though they'd still need to purchase an internet package.